 - All-Purpose Flour - We used flour to thicken this chowder because that's what they do back home.
 If you are avoiding gluten, you can thicken this soup with a cornstarch slurry during the final simmer.
 Full disclosure: corn starch thickened soups and stews do not hold or reheat as well as the classic roux-thickened chowders.

 And an honorable mention to...

 - BACON - Okay, so this Littleneck Clam Chowder recipe does not call for any bacon.
 Frankly, this chowder is just too good without it.
 But, hey!
 Don't let us stop you!
 Bacon makes it's way into plenty of delicious chowder recipes.
 If you would like to add it, we recommend dicing a couple strips of good, thick-cut bacon.
 Cook it in your pot first, and remove the cooked bacon with a slotted spoon.
 Substitute a couple tablespoons of the butter for your rendered bacon fat for even more bacon-y flavor throughout.
 Finally, fold in your bacon with the chopped clams at the end or sprinkle over top as a garnish.
 (See Note: b) Yum!

 Share Your Success!

-We can’t wait for you to try this comforting chowder for yourself!
-This New England clam chowder with fresh clams will give you a taste of our own childhood’s growing up on the Atlantic coast.
+We can't wait for you to try this comforting chowder for yourself!
+This New England clam chowder with fresh clams will give you a taste of our own childhood's growing up on the Atlantic coast.
 We know you will love this Homemade Littleneck Clam Chowder recipe.
+We can't wait for you to try this comforting chowder for yourself!
+This New England clam chowder with fresh clams will give you a taste of our own childhood's growing up on the Atlantic coast.
+We know you will love this Homemade Littleneck Clam Chowder recipe.
 When this recipe makes its way to your table, be sure to drop us a comment below!
-And, as always, tag @foodworthfeed in your Instagram posts and stories.
-We love having a seat at your table, you’ll always have one at ours!Print